adamsilver/fdpb/01-a-registration-form.md

 #### Syntax, Architecture And Other Technical Notes

-- jQuery
-- Proxy
-- protoype/constructor
+There are many different ways to architect your Javascript components.
+But I've made a few decisions about how to go about setting out components.

+First, I'm using constructors and specifying methods on the prototype.
+By using this pattern, we can create several instances of, in this case, the password reveal component.
+Prototype methods ensure that memory allocation is as efficient as possible.
+And by using “classes” as opposed to singletons, our components are easier to unit test.

+Second, jQuery is being used.
+Now, jQuery isn't perfect and as older browsers diminish there's certainly less of a need for it.
+However, this book is primarily about form design — not Javascript.
+In which case, I want to ensure that not only does the code work in as many browsers as possible, but that the barrier to understanding is kept as low as possible.
+That includes designers who are starting to dabble in code.

+You'll also notice the use of `$.proxy`.
+This is a jQuery method that is gives us a wider supported version of `Function.prototype.bind`.
+This method ensures that when the event handler is called, `this` is the object, not the DOM element to which the event has been bound.
+Not using this function would mean `this.el`, for example, wouldn't be recognised and cause an error.

 - pattern library

-*(Note: `$.proxy` is a wider supported version of `Function.prototype.bind` which ensures that the event handler is called with the object's context, not the element.
-Not using it would mean `this.el` or `this.button` wouldn't be recognised.*

 - https://github.com/adamsilver/f/issues/98

 #### Alternative Methods